rileyjmurray/sageopt/ROADMAP.md

 more complicated behavior.
 The primal and dual conditional sage cones are yet to be tested.

-## Setup continuous-integration testing.

-This is a high-priority task.
-It should be the first thing we do after sageopt is posted to pypi.

-We will test on the most current version of Python, as well as two versions back.
-For the time being, that means Python 3.5, 3.6, and 3.7.
-We will use TravisCI, and only run tests on Linux machines.
-The lack of tests on OSX and Windows machines should not matter, since coniclifts is written in almost pure python.

 ## Populate the design_notes folder.

 This is a high-priority task.
 It can be done incrementally.